php-fig/fig-standards/proposed/virtual-path-matching.md

 >
 > **TL;DR**
 >
-> Finds actual paths on a file system for virtual paths, such as FQCNs
+> Finds actual paths on a file system for logical paths, such as FQCNs
 > ("\Acme\Demo\Parser") or URI paths ("/acme/demo-package/show.html.php"),
-> using a mapping of virtual paths to base paths.
+> using a mapping of logical paths to base paths.
 The separator
 > character can be chosen by the implementation.
 >
 > Example: